ContestsEvents

 We have more on this amazing story and other weird and wacky stories in today's Other News!

-Parents, You Can Save More Money Shopping At Stores By Doing This
+Parents, Save More Money Shopping By Doing This

-Slickdeals, a website known for finding outstanding deals online and posting them up for consumers to save had a survey done with two-thousand US parents.
-The study results showed that two in three parents found that shopping with their kids ends up being more expensive than if they were to shop alone!
-Shopping alone costs them an average of $133, while shopping with their kids cost them an average of $179!
+SWNS recently published results of a survey done with over two-thousand US parents.
+The study results showed that two in three parents found that going to the store with their kids ends up being more expensive than if they were to shop alone!
+On the flipside, going alone costs them an average of $133, while shopping with their kids cost them an average of $179!

-Results of the poll also showed shopping alone allowed parents to buy different items from different stores.
+Results of the poll also showed that going alone allowed parents to buy different items from different stores.
 A whopping sixty-Five percent of the two-thousand polled said this.
-While alone shopping, forty-four percent of the parents look for groceries, forty-percent can look for beauty products, forty percent search electronics, and thirty-eight percent shop for clothes.
+While alone, forty-four percent of the parents look for groceries, forty-percent can look for beauty products, forty percent search electronics, and thirty-eight percent shop for clothes.
 All with no children with them!

-Now shopping with kids, the survey percentages drop a lot!
-Thirty-five percent of parents surveyed claimed that shopping with kids is a struggle, leading to bribery to behave.
-Forty-four percent ofย parents said they bride their kids to be good while shopping.
+Now, if you do decide to bring the kids, the survey percentages drop a lot!
+Thirty-five percent of parents surveyed claimed that it was a struggle having the kids along!
+This lead to bribery to behave.
+Forty-four percent of parents said they bride their kids to be good while shopping.
 Of that forty-four percent, only eighteen percent say it works.
 This is where the extra spending comes into play mostly.
 Bribed with snacks, toys, and candy.

 62% of those polled said their kids earn the value of a dollar while shopping with them.